 Disagreeing with a child support decision

-If you disagree with a decision made by Services Australia about child support payments, you may be able to appeal to the Administrative Review Tribunal
+If you disagree with a decision made by Services Australia (Child Support) you may be able to appeal or ask for a review.

 If you don’t agree with a child support decision, you may be able to ask for a review of that decision.